nfqde/nfq-colors/README.md

     prefersDarkTheme: 'dark'
 });
 ```
-The `generateThemes` function takes one config argument look at the [Configuration](#configuration) part of the documentation.
-The `baseColors` option contains theme colors for any theme you like.
-The names of the themes are defined by its respective property Name.
-The `derivedColors` option contains any additional colors that are derived from the base colors.
-The `shadows` option contains the shadow styles for the light and dark themes.
+The `generateThemes` function takes one config argument.
+(Documentation: [Configuration](#configuration)). </br>
+The `baseColors` option contains theme colors for any theme you want.
+The names of the themes are defined by it's respective property name. </br>
+The `derivedColors` option contains any additional colors that are derived from the base colors. </br>
+The `shadows` option contains the shadow styles for the light and dark themes. </br>
 The `defaultTheme` defines the default theme to use if none is explicitely set.
-If you only want to use the colors and auto complete functionallity you can also remove the theme names and specify your colors directly in the `baseColors`, `derivedColors` and `shadows` options.
-If you do so and none of your objects use an theme name you can omit the other options.
+If you only need the colors and autocomplete feature, you can skip theme names.
+You can just add your colors in baseColors, derivedColors, and shadows.
+If none of your objects use a theme name, you can leave out the other options.

 Themes can also only partially override each other.
-If you only want to override the primary color of the light theme you can do so like this:
+If you want to override the primary color of the light theme you can do so like this:
 ```typescript
 const BaseColors = {
     light: {